 - $85 CDN – IRCC biometrics fee, if applicable

-How long does it take to obtain a PGWP?
+How long does it take to obtain a Post-Graduation Work Permit?

-The processing time for PGWP is approximately 2 to 3 months, depending on whether you are applying from within Canada, or from overseas.
+The processing time for Post Graduation Work Permit is approximately 2 to 3 months, depending on whether you are applying from within Canada or from overseas.

-While you wait for your PGWP, you are free to work in Canada so long as you apply before your student permit expires.
+While you wait for your Post Graduate Work Permit, you are free to work in Canada so long as you apply before your student permit expires.

-Once you have confirmation that your studies are complete, you will have 180 days to apply for a PGWP.
+Once you have confirmation that your studies are complete, you will have 180 days to apply for a Post Graduation Work Permit.

 What to do if your PGWP is refused

-If you receive a PGWP refusal, it is important to be sure of the reason why this happened and whether your eligibility for a PGWP remains intact, in which case you can look into how to remedy the issues and reapply.
+Suppose you receive a refusal for your Post Graduation Work Permit.
+In that case, it is important to be sure of the reason why this happened and whether your eligibility for a Post Graduate Work Permit remains intact, in which case you can look into how to remedy the issues and re-apply.

-We advise speaking with an immigration expert to receive lawyer representation when re-applying, in order to maximise your chances of successfully supplying all necessary information the IRCC needs to reconsider your PGWP application favourably.
+We advise speaking with an immigration expert to receive lawyer representation when re-applying to maximise your chances of successfully supplying all necessary information and ensure the IRCC reconsiders your PGWP application favourably.

-After receiving a refusal, you will need to restore your status and provide adequate explanation to IRCC for the concerns raised in the refusal.
-The PGWP application must be re-submitted within 180 days from when the study permit expired.
+After receiving a refusal, you will need to restore your status and provide an adequate explanation to IRCC for the concerns raised in the refusal.
+The PGWP application must be re-submitted within 180 days from when the study permit expires.

-A few common reasons a PGWP can be refused, include:
+A few common reasons a Post Graduation Work Permit can be refused include:

 - You studied part-time at some point (excluding the last semester)

-- You had a break in your studies due to failing a course, a teachers’ strike, changing schools or programs, extenuating personal circumstances, or for financial reasons, but the facts and reason for the break in studies was not presented clearly enough in your application
+- You had a break in your studies due to failing a course, a teachers’ strike, changing schools or programs, extenuating personal circumstances, or for financial reasons, but the facts and reasons for the break in studies were not presented clearly enough in your application

 - More than 50% of your program of study was distance-learning